NREL/cpd-docs/docs/search-database.md

 ![Add criterion example](_media/addcriterion_30.gif)

 For many criteria, such as Adsorbate, you can continue adding multiple entries from the dropdown list.
-The CPD will return results matching ANY of the entries entered within a single criterion.
+The CPD will return results matching ANY of the entries within a single criterion.

 _Example of multiple entries for the Adsorbate criterion:_